 The right pair of sneakers can make or break your workout.
 When it comes to CrossFit, few other shoes (save NoBull) are more infamous than the Reebok Nano.
 But after losing their partnership with the CrossFit games in 2020, Reebok has made tweaks to their design to smartly position the Nano as a catch-all training shoe.

 The Reebok Nano X2 was born, touting fitness versatility and claiming to be capable of intense gym sessions, running, and everyday wear all at once.
 But is it?
-I wore a pair through squats, deadlifts, lunges, agility work, running, and around town to put them to the test.
+I wore a pair through squats, deadlifts, lunges, agility work, running, and around town for the past six months to put them to the test.

 What are the Reebok Nano X2 Shoes?

 Reebok’s Nano sneaker came out early 2011.
 As a sponsor of the CrossFit Games, the Nano—designed for high impact movements, weightlifting, and short-distance running—instantly became the shoe of CrossFit.

 Reebok has updated the shoe constantly to accommodate athlete feedback and the increasing (and shifting) demands of training.
 These include a more durable upper, a heel clip for added support, and a wider toe box to accommodate weightlifting.

 After distancing themselves from the CrossFit world, Reebok has added a few new features to make their kicks even better for general fitness purposes.
 These changes include the addition of the brands “Floatride Energy” foam for more lightweight and responsive cushioning, and a much higher heel drop (7mm) which in theory makes the Nano X2 better for running than previous models (which featured a 4mm drop).